314lipczuk/ODE_project_report/main.typ

 a mechanistic model of this pathway was constructed using ordinary differential equations (ODEs).
 Experimental data was obtained from a series of experiments including fibroblast cells transfected with optogenetic receptor tyrosine kinases (optoRTKs) constructs and an ERK-KTR reporter.
-The cells were stimulated with different light patterns over the course of the experiment.
+The cells were stimulated with different light patterns over the course of each experiment.
 Model parameters were estimated from this data, and cross-validation techniques were employed to evaluate the generalizability of fitted parameters.
 Although individual experiments were fitted accurately,